 Note: Due to the modal nature of Modo's Render window, when it is open, only the Network view updates regularly during a render.

 The Network Render Group option in the Preferences > Final Rendering allows systems on a large network to be grouped.
 This allows you to specify which systems can actively participate in a network render.
-Any master and slave system with the same network render group name set in their preferences only participates with other systems that specify the same group name.
+Any master and worker system with the same network render group name set in their preferences only participates with other systems that specify the same group name.

-If the Discover Render Nodes via Host List option is enabled in Preferences > Rendering > Final Rendering, then slave systems can be manually added to a network render configuration by using the Host List preference option under Preferences > Rendering > Host List.
+If the Discover Render Nodes via Host List option is enabled in Preferences > Rendering > Final Rendering, then worker systems can be manually added to a network render configuration by using the Host List preference option under Preferences > Rendering > Host List.

 Hosts can be added by hostname or IP, by clicking the Add Host button.
-Once a host has been added to the list and is running Modo in slave mode, you can test the connection to it by selecting it in the Host List and clicking Test Selected.
+Once a host has been added to the list and is running Modo in worker mode, you can test the connection to it by selecting it in the Host List and clicking Test Selected.
 All systems in the Host List can be tested at once by clicking Test Hosts.